 Changes in Capacity to Absorb Clinical-to-Community Referrals During the COVID-19 Pandemic

-Systems for Action is a national research program of the Robert Wood Johnson Foundation that discovers and apples new evidence that support a Culture of Health.
+Systems for Action is a national research program of the Robert Wood Johnson Foundation that discovers and applies new evidence that support a culture of health.

 This study assesses the capacity of community social services organizations and their partners to meet the needs of new clients identified through emerging social determinants of health (SDoH) screening and referral tools used by medical providers during the COVID-19 pandemic.
 In a previous study, researchers developed a method for assessing the capacity of social service organizations to accommodate referrals from medical providers.

 In this follow-up study, a team based at The Glasser/Schoenbaum Human Services Center and Visible Networks Lab use social network analysis, secondary data, and qualitative interviews to explore how clinical-community referral networks and referral patterns have changed during the COVID-19 pandemic, and how these changes may affect service delivery and outcomes for community residents.
 Findings will guide efforts to strengthen the capacity of communities to meet the health and social needs of their residents.

 Ask a question or get more info about our platform and services.
 Send us a message, and we’ll reply within 2-3 business days.